jacques/plutus-mobile-app-api-docs/source/includes/_giftvouchers.md

 uuid | string (36) | UUID of the gift voucher description | string (64) | Description of the gift voucher currency | integer | ISO4217 Code Number
-balance | integer | balance of the gift voucher in cents
+amount | integer | value originally provided with the gift voucher in cents balance | integer | balance of the gift voucher in cents